lwoggardner/ffi-libfuse/README.md

 Create a filesystem class

+* implement FUSE callbacks for filesystem operations satisfying {FFI::Libfuse::FuseOperations}
 * recommend including {FFI::Libfuse::Adapter::Ruby} to add some ruby sugar and safety to the native FUSE Callbacks
-* recommend including {FFI::Libfuse::Adapter::Fuse2Compat} for compatibility with Fuse2
+* recommend including {FFI::Libfuse::Adapter::Fuse2Compat} for compatibility with Fuse2/macFuse
-* implement {FFI::Libfuse::Main} configuration methods, eg to parse options with {FFI::Libfuse::FuseArgs#parse!}
+* implement {FFI::Libfuse::Main} configuration methods, eg to parse custom options with {FFI::Libfuse::FuseArgs#parse!}
-* implement FUSE callbacks for filesystem operations satisfying {FFI::Libfuse::FuseOperations}
-  (as altered by any included adapters from {FFI::Libfuse::Adapter)
+  (as altered by any included adapters from {FFI::Libfuse::Adapter})
 * Provide an entrypoint to start the filesystem using {FFI::Libfuse::Main.fuse_main}

 {FFI::Libfuse::Filesystem} contains additional classes and modules to help build and compose filesystems